clintwebb/misc/do_ip/README.md

 This is normally used where someone is wanting an external site/service to be able to talk to their home network (even without a static IP allocated).

+> [!IMPORTANT]
-NOTE: You can only do this with registered and owned domains existing in DigitalOcean's services.
+> You can only do this with registered and owned domains existing in DigitalOcean's services.

+> [!NOTE]
+> To generate an access token, visit https://docs.digitalocean.com/reference/api/create-personal-access-token/

 In `/etc/do_ip.conf` need the following variables set

 ```
+# /etc/do_ip.conf
-DIGITALOCEAN_ACCESS_TOKEN='abc...123'
+export DIGITALOCEAN_ACCESS_TOKEN='abc...123'
-DO_DOMAIN=example.com
+export DO_DOMAIN=example.com
-DO_AREC=home1
+export DO_AREC=home1
 ```

 This will result in `home1.example.com` pointing to your non-static home IP address.

 You can setup a systemd service and timer to periodically perform the functionality.

+Setup a service...
 ```
 # /etc/systemd/system/do_ip.service
 [Unit]